Variable Geo: Anime

 There is a three-part anime OVA series based on the games.
 Published by KSS, the OVA loosely follows the same plot as Advanced V.G., although with several changes: Miranda is dead and her spirit is seeking a new host body, the Hybrids do not exist, and the matches are ranked at different "levels" (Levels 1–5, with the implication that the penalties for losing differ, depending on the level of a given match), among other things.
 The Japanese voice actors for every character were also changed for this series.

 The first chapter of the OVA was released on November 29, 1996, with the second chapter was released on March 14, 1997 and the last chapter on June 27, 1997.
 In 1998 ADV Films released the animation subtitled and dubbed on VHS, and later re-released in 2003 on DVD, as part of the celebration of the series' tenth anniversary.

 In 2004, a new OVA series was released called V.G.
 NEO (released in English by Critical Mass as Variable Geo Neo), animated by Milky Studios, based on the 2003 visual novel of the same name, with new characters but with the same storyline and in the same V.G. universe.
 Unlike the previous OVA, V.G.
 NEO contains sexually explicit content in line with the computer-based entries of the game series.

-As the Variable Geo video games were never released outside Japan, both OVAs are the only Variable Geo media to be released in English.
+As the Variable Geo video games were never released outside Japan, both OVAs are the only Variable Geo media to be released in English until 2025 with Advanced V.G.
+Saturn Tribute’s Nintendo Switch and Steam versions.